sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Prerequisites ###

-The prerequisites below and their dependencies are recommended for the broadest coverage of CAF features.
-If a prerequisite is missing or outdated, the [install.sh] script will prompt the user for permission to download, compile, and install it.
-Before doing so, [install.sh] will verify whether that prerequisite's prerequisites are present and will recursively traverse the dependency tree until reaching an acceptable prerequisite or reaching the end of a branch.
+Package managers and the [install.sh] attempt to handle the installation of all OpenCoarrays prerequisites automatically.
+Installing with CMake or the provided, static Makefile burdens the person installing with the need to ensure that all prerequisites have been built and are in the expected or specified locations prior to building OpenCoarrays.
+The prerquisite package/version dependency tree is as follows:

 ```text
 opencoarrays